MileHacker Logo

 Language & Phrases

-While English is spoken in tourist areas, learning some basic Portuguese phrases helps connect with locals.
+While The english language is spoken in tourist areas, learning a few basic Portuguese phrases helps connect with locals.

 Portuguese Phrases